 Finally, here is our outcome with form validation in place with the help of Formik:

-In this way, you can make use of controlled and uncontrolled components.
-Choosing which type of component to use in your project completely depends upon the use case.
+Now, you've learned some of the differences of React controlled vs uncontrolled components.
+Choosing which type of component to use in your project completely depends upon your use case.

 If you’re looking for tangible results with a simple use case or trying to use memory-intensive operations, such as document editors, uncontrolled components are the way to go.

-If you’re looking for more fine-grain control over the value of form elements, then you should use controlled components.
+If you’re looking for more granular control over the values of form elements, then you should use controlled components.

 Become More Productive Writing Your React Apps

-Every component you create in React often requires tons of repetition no matter what you do, and across every frontend project, there are always custom setups and best practices teams follow.
-Pieces helps you solve this for any React project by allowing you to create a local micro-repository where you can store any code snippets along with relevant metadata straight on your machine.
-Additionally, Pieces makes it incredibly easy to share your snippets with others, form collections to onboard others onto a project, and even has integrations to allow you to use your snippets directly in your IDE.
-Our team of developers are making changes everyday to make the most effective and efficient micro-repo for you.
+Every component you create in React requires tons of repetition.
+Across every frontend project, there are custom setups and best practices that teams follow.
+Pieces helps you with any React project by creating a local micro-repository where you can store any code snippets and their relevant metadata on your machine.
+Additionally, Pieces makes it incredibly easy to share your snippets, create collections to onboard others onto a project, and even integrate your snippets directly in your IDE.
+Our team of developers is pushing changes every day to build the most effective and efficient micro-repo for you.